Also known as: Minecraft: Bedrock Edition

 This flower was replaced with the Poppy in Alpha 0.9.0.

-There are several items in the game that can't be obtained normally but can be obtained with inventory editors.
+There are several items in the game that can only be obtained with inventory editors.

 Nether Reactor Core